-When considering the fear and shame that dissuades children from reporting sexual abuse to their parents or the authorities, it is alarming to know that there are 80,000 cases reported every year.
-This means that there are countless more cases that have gone unreported because the victims felt too ashamed or afraid to report the abuse.
-A report released in 2000 also revealed that nearly 10% of students will be subjected to some form of sexual abuse at some point throughout their education.
+When considering the fear and shame that dissuade children from reporting sexual abuse to their parents or the authorities, it is disturbing to know that there are 80,000 such cases reported in the U.S. every year.
+Unfortunately, countless more cases go unreported because the victims feel too ashamed or afraid.
+A report released in 2000 revealed that nearly 10 percent of elementary and secondary school students are subjected to some form of sexual abuse at some point during their education.
 This means that 4.5 million students in the country are at risk.

-It is important to understand what can be considered sexual abuse, as it does not always require an actual physical act.
-Following are some of the actions that can be considered sexual abuse.
+It is essential to understand that sexual abuse does not always require a physical act.
+Following is some of the conduct that can be considered sexual abuse in the school setting:

 - Inappropriate sexual comments made by a teacher, counselor, coach or administrator.
-The comments can range from subtle come ons to blatant harassment.
+These can range from subtle come-ons to blatant harassment.

 - Exposing students to pornographic images or attempting to photograph students in the nude.

-- Spying on students while they are changing or showering before or after gym class or following sports practice.
+- Spying on students while they are changing or showering in a locker room before or after gym class or following sports practice.

 - Making sexual contact with students or performing sexual acts, regardless of whether the student has consented to such acts.

-- Blackmailing students using threats in order to coerce them into performing sexual acts or acting in an inappropriate manner.
+- Using threats to coerce students into performing sexual acts or acting inappropriately.

-- Sudden behavior changes and withdrawal from social activities.
+- Sudden behavioral changes in your child and withdrawal from social activities.

 - Direct accusations of abuse.

-Rosenfeld Injury Lawyers is committed to the aggressive pursuit of justice when a child has been sexually assaulted, molested or harassed by a member of his or her school’s staff.
-In addition to filing criminal charges against the offender, you may wish to hold the school itself liable for not taking the necessary measures to detect and prevent sexual abuse.
-If your child is the victim of this type of abuse, contact us to learn more about the legal options available to you during a free consultation.
+Rosenfeld Injury Lawyers LLC is committed to the aggressive pursuit of justice when a child has been sexually assaulted, molested or harassed by a member of his or her school’s staff.
+In addition to filing criminal charges against the offender, you may wish to hold the school itself civilly liable for not taking the necessary measures to prevent sexual abuse.
+If your child has been the victim of this type of abuse, contact our office to learn more about the legal options available to you during a free consultation.

-It is important to send a clear and loud message that this type of behavior will not be tolerated, which is why our Chicago sexual abuse attorneys will work tirelessly to hold the school responsible for your child’s abuse.
-By seeking the maximum compensation allowed by law, we can ensure that schools will take more appropriate preventative measures in the future in order to avoid similar judgments.
-Our attorneys work entirely on consignment, so you are also assured that you will never owe us a thing unless we can and do collect compensation on your behalf.
+It is essential to send a loud and clear message that this type of behavior will not be tolerated, which is why our attorneys will work tirelessly to hold educational institutions responsible for your child’s abuse.
+By seeking the maximum compensation allowed by law, we can help ensure that schools will take more appropriate preventative measures in the future.
+Our attorneys work entirely on contingency, so you can rest easy that you will never owe us any fees unless we win compensation on your behalf.